 Posters can tell you a lot about a movie.
 Nothing on them is there by mistake.

-While the USA prefers portrait format for their movie posters, UK mostly selects landscape style.
-The posters usually have image, text, and a tagline.
+While the USA prefers portrait format for its movie posters, UK mostly selects landscape style.
+The posters usually have an image, text, and a tagline.

 The beautiful hand-painted illustrations of the past have largely been replaced by photographs today, and most of the posters flaunt the photographs of movie stars.

 Once you begin to notice them, you’ll see movie posters just about everywhere.
 From inside and outside of cinemas to newspapers, magazines, on the sides of buses, looming out from billboards and more.

 They often end up as wall posters for the home or in business advertising.
 For example, companies like Media Marksmen convert movie themes into everything from wall murals to vehicle graphics.

 Fans sometimes collect old movie posters and store them as mementos or collectibles.
 Believe it or not, some posters have sold for over $1 million.

 For instance: As part of the liquidation case, one of four rare copies of a ‘Metropolis’ poster was auctioned in a Chapter 7 liquidation bankruptcy case.
 Its owner, Kenneth Schacter, is a famous poster collector.

 Selling esteemed collectibles is not new in bankruptcy auctions.
 If any person enters debt protection, he/she has to reveal any valuable belongings and the bankruptcy trustee can put them up for auction.